 Before starting the program, one or more internships totaling at least 640 hours (typically in 16 weeks) must have been completed.
 Professional work that you did before and during your previous university degree program can be counted towards this.
 At the latest when registering the master’s thesis, proof of these internships must be submitted.
 All further details relating to internships can be found in the internship regulations.

 As an urban designer, you design and work scientifically.
 You work in state, municipal, and civil society institutions, in universities, research institutes, and private offices.
 You work in large, mid-sized, and small cities as well as in rural spaces.
+Urban design work is not restricted to a single scale but examines the spatial interrelations between the micro and macro, local and global.
 The spectrum of your work spans from detailing objectives and strategies of urban development and master plans to planning and carrying out urban development measures.

 Typical fields of work for graduates include: